Everyone knows that the Road of St. James ends in Santiago de Compostela at the tomb of the Apostle. But does it really?

 Day 9: Breakfast and transfer back to Santiago on our private bus.

-Compared to last 100kms of the classic “French route” into Santiago de Compostela: Santiago to the Sea is a little more rolling than the last 100 kms, but hills are not big and distances are a little shorter.
+Compared to last 100kms of the classic “French route” into Santiago de Compostela: Santiago to the Sea is a little more rolling than the last 100 kms, but hills are not big.
 Mixture of unpaved roads and minor paved roads is similar, but there is a little more walking along highway shoulder in the extension, mainly on the day into Finisterre.
 Signage is not quite as good and there is less infrastructure (bars, restaurants, hotels, banks), enough to be comfortable but needing a little more thinking ahead.
 Lunch some days might be picnics, especially after Finisterre.

 Church services while the Cathedral is under rehab: http://catedraldesantiago.es/wp-content/uploads/2019/04/Cartel_Horarios2019.pdf NOTE: seems this is more Spanish than English, but easy to understand anyway.
 I will try to keep link up to date but if I miss something go to main Cathedral page and look for link – it’s right on home page.

 Camino Chaplaincy (Anglican / Episcopalian) services in English, get more info https://www.facebook.com/CaminoChaplaincyCoE/?__tn__=%2Cd%2CP-R&eid=ARBRy0Kgmt4Uxr2TNYimelo9MRtnkOX5nYFN1gt9yr-WZ-5RV8W1wA8ui1c6-HP5z9AB3XrWYQ_KTwvt

 Want more info?
 Contact Anne at bridgetospain (at) yahoo.es